openziti/helm-charts/charts/traefik-charts/traefik/Guidelines.md

 #     # volume: 1Gi
 ```

 The volume option is clearly optional, and non-critical.
-It is commented out (apart from the storage section comment block), and is also preceeded by a comment of # (Optional) in the preceeding line.
+It is commented out (apart from the storage section comment block), and is also preceded by a comment of # (Optional) in the preceding line.
 This facilitates configuration, when the storage section is uncommented, the optional features are still disabled by default.

-Similar to non-critical feaures, these options need to be tested for existance before use in the template.
+Similar to non-critical feaures, these options need to be tested for existence before use in the template.

 Note
 There can be optional values in critical features.
 These should just be added as an uncommented non-critical feature: